Sign Up Free

 • The standard "no single entity controls it" definition misses critical nuance.
 A system can be architecturally distributed but politically centralized, or politically decentralized but logically centralized.

 • Real decentralization faces constant re-centralization pressure from economic incentives, user convenience, and regulatory requirements.
-In 2025, two mining pools controlled over 50% of Bitcoin's hash rate.
+As of early 2026, the top two Bitcoin mining pools controlled over 50% of the network's hash rate.

 • Evaluating decentralization requires looking at multiple layers: protocol, infrastructure, application, and governance.
 Most projects are decentralized in some layers and centralized in others.